decred/dcrdex/docs/wiki/Creating-a-DCRDEX-Server-Account.md

 Once the bond asset is selected, a prompt to select the [Trading Tier](Managing-your-DCRDEX-Accounts#changing-trading-tier) will appear.
 Increasing your tier enables trading of larger quantities at a time.
-A higher tier also increase your capacity for violations before trading privileges are completely suspended.
+A higher tier also increases your capacity for violations before trading privileges are completely suspended.

 Trading limits are also increased as you establish [reputation](Managing-your-DCRDEX-Accounts#reputation-score) by engaging